ATLANTBH/devops-research/deploy_application_to_kubernetes_with_helm/README.md

 ### Install Helm chart

+Before installing Helm chart, you should add `./certs-issuer.yaml` resource to your k8s cluster by executing `kubectl apply -f certs-issuer.yaml`.
+ClusterIssuer is a Kubernetes resource that represent certificate authority which generates signed certificates by honoring certificate signing requests.
+You should put your email address instead of `example-email@example.com` Let's Encrypt uses this email address to inform you about expiring certificates.

-You can install this Helm chart by executing the following command:
+You can install Helm chart by executing the following command:
 `helm install nginx-app nginx-app/`

 Once you have executed the command above, you can check view the installed resources: